LLM-basedLegalCompliance/FSR/README.md

     * RQ2: contains the BiLSTM hyperparameters used in the experiment, statistical significance tests comparing our approach against baselines.
 Like in RQ1 the dfboxplots subfolder contains the dataframes used for creating boxplots.

 * Data: contains our datasets including qualitative data derived from our qualitative coding as well as data curated from third-parties and used as test data in our evaluation.
-This folder furthur contains the keywordsets used for classifying scarce labels.
+This folder further contains the keywordsets used for classifying scarce labels.
 Here we also provide a list of SFCR parts excluded form our qualitative study because these parts were not related to food products.

 ### Execution Instructions